Rafael Devers Player Props: Red Sox vs. Braves

-The Boston Red Sox, including Rafael Devers (.324 batting average in his past 10 games), battle starter Charlie Morton and the Atlanta Braves at Fenway Park, Tuesday at 7:10 PM ET.
+Rafael Devers and his .405 on-base percentage over his past 10 games (72 points higher than his season-long percentage), will be in action for the Boston Red Sox versus the Atlanta Braves and Spencer Strider on July 26 at 7:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-3 with a home run and an RBI) against the Mets.
+He had two hits (going 2-for-5 with an RBI) in his last appearance against the Braves.

 Rafael Devers Game Info & Props vs. the Braves